1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.md/markdown/mdo-ru-name-unallowed-letter.md

 # Common cached modules.

-In Russian locale, it is not allowed to use the letter "ë" in names, synonyms and comments of metadata objects.
+In Russian locale, it is not allowed to use the letter "ё" in names, synonyms and comments of metadata objects.

 ## Noncompliant Code Example